Share

 The 85% Requirement: A Bold but Risky Mandate

-But Lackey questioned whether the 85% target is realistic.
+Lackey questioned whether that target is realistic.

 “We’re telling insurance companies what they have to do — and they’ll do it,” he said.
 “But the cost?
 I don’t know if it’s sustainable.
 I don’t even know if it’s doable.”